-If Book Love is the goal then how about reading non-fiction books?
+If Book Love is the goal then how about getting kids to read non fiction books?
 Non-fiction encourages many reluctant readers to love books.
 Why?
 Because readers can read in short chunks.
 It’s a different feel than a fiction story.

 Of course, all kids need to read non-fiction books as a part of their reading diets.
 I know you’ve heard me say this before but it’s so true.
 Think about what they’ll be asked to read as they grow — much of it will be for information in non-fiction text.
 Since practice makes better, be sure to vary up your fiction with non-fiction.